MKastek/GCP-ACE-exam/exam-notes.md

 When guest attributes are enabled, Compute Engine will store your generated host keys as guest attributes.
 SSH host keys on your VMs improve security.

 ### Cloud Run
+Cloud Run is a managed compute platform that lets you run `containers` directly on top of Google's scalable infrastructure.
+You can deploy code written in any programming language on Cloud Run if you can build a container image from it.
+In fact, building container images is optional.

+On Cloud Run, your code can either run continuously as a `service` or as a `job`.
+Both services and jobs run in the same environment and can use the same integrations with other services on Google Cloud.

 #### Environment variables for service
 When Cloud Run starts a container, it creates environment variables:
 - PORT